dankraus/padawan360/README.md

 There's also the [Xbox Support Guide](http://support.xbox.com/en-US/xbox-on-other-devices/connections/xbox-360-wireless-gaming-receiver-windows).

+#### Troubleshooting
+Not triggering sound or getting any movement?
+Make sure you're paired.
+The best way is to use the Xbox Wireless library's example sketch.

+1. File>Examples>USB Host Shield>Xbox>Xbox Recv
+2. Upload that to your Arduino
+3. Look at the code and you'll see `Serial.begin`.
+Take note of that number.
+4. Tools>Serial Monitor.
+Set the baud rate to that number from step 3.
+5. Pair your controller.

+Press buttons, do you see the button names output?
+If you don't, you're not paired.
+If it's paired, you'll see the button names in the serial monitor as you press them.

 ### Teeces Logics

 If you didn't install the libraries in preparation of the body sketch, install the libraries found in the library folder.
 Upload the padawan360_dome sketch on the Teeces arduino.
 Connect I2C on the dome end of slipring board.
 SDA to A4 and SLC to A5.